cgarciae/quantile-regression/main.md

 ```

 ## Loss Landscape
-Now that we have this function lets explore the error landscape for a particular set of predictions.
-Here we will generate values for `y_true` in the range $[10, 20]$ and for a particular value of $q$ (0.8 by default) we will compute the total error you would get for each value `y_pred` could take.
-Ideally we want to find the the value of `y_pred` where the error is the smallest.
+Now that we have this function let us explore the error landscape for a particular set of predictions.
+Here we will generate values for `y_true` in the range $[10, 20]$, and for a particular value of $q$ (0.8 by default), we will compute the total error you would get for each value `y_pred` could take.
+Ideally, we want to find the value of `y_pred` where the error is the smallest.

 ```python